 Fisher, Christina.
 “The Black Female Battalion That Stood Up to a White Male Army,” NYT Magazine (Published June 17, 2020; Updated Sept.
 2, 2020)

-Major Charity Adams commanded the first battalion of 855 Black WACS sent to England and then France during WWII to sort and distribute 17 million pieces of mail to WWII Gis.
-The 6888 was a pass-fail test to determine the value of Black women to the military.
+Major Charity Adams commanded the first battalion of 855 Black WACS sent to England and then France during WWII to sort and distribute 17 million pieces of mail to WWII GIs.
+This was a pass-fail test to determine the value of Black women to the military.
 They passed – and then some.

 Garber, Meghan.
 “Pop Culture Failed to Imagine Kamala Harris: Her candidacy meets a culture that, too often, still doesn’t know what to make of women who seek to lead.”
 The Atlantic (12 August 2020)